Nurseries Online

 Black Sapote – Chocolate Pudding Fruit

-• A position protected from cold winds and cold wet winters is also required.
+• Protection: Shield from cold winds and wet winters to avoid damage.

 Pruning